List of Monster Allergy characters: Lay Mamery

 Lay is a 14-year-old Tamer, one of Zick's new friends.
 She is admired by the young male Tamers, including Teddy and Zick, a reason that Elena is a bit jealous of her.
 Lay is both fond of, and impressed by Zick for facing many monsters; on the contrary she sometimes doesn't like Teddy for being immature.

 Lay's Tamer level is first level for firing red Dom energy, and in time she is now a fourth level Tamer.

 In the comic series, she first appeared in issue 15.
 There were times when it was shown that Lay has a crush on her teacher Dan Tulasech.
 In issue 18, she was seen writing Dan's name all over the page of her notebook.
 In issue 28, she was deeply sorrowed when Dan disappeared.
 In issue 29, she was seen writing Dan's name in the dirt of the Ancient Armory.
 Teddy told Lay that the lesson they were having was better than Dan's lessons and she shot him with Dom energy.

 Zai, Lyu, and Leniley Mamery

-The Mamery Clan is he rest of Lay's family, all female Tamers, who aided Zob and the others in the battle against Magnacat in the first season.
+The Mamery Clan is the rest of Lay's family, all female Tamers, who aided Zob and the others in the battle against Magnacat in the first season.

 Zai is a fifth level Tamer, and Lay's grandmother.
 In the second season, she is a nurse at the Ancient Armory.

 Lyu is a third level Tamer, and Lay's younger sister.
 In the second season, she is a student with the other young Tamers at the Ancient Armory.

 Leniley is a fifth level Tamer, and Lay's mother.
 In the second season, she is a nurse at the Ancient Armory.